nasa/openmct/docs/src/process/cycle.md

     that team may begin work for that sprint during the third week, since testing and blocker resolution is unlikely to require all available resources.
+  * Testing success criteria identified per issue (where necessary).
+This could be in the form of acceptance tests on the issue or detailing performance tests, for example.
 * __Tag-up.__ Check in and status update among development team.
   May amend plan for sprint as-needed.
 * __Code freeze.__ Any new work from this sprint